Milad94/reqlient/README.md

 # in your_app/services.py
-from .clients import user_service_client from .schemas import User from reqflow.errors import ResourceNotFoundError, RestClientError, CircuitBreakerOpenError
+from .clients import user_service_client from .schemas import User from reqflow import ResourceNotFoundError, RestClientError, CircuitBreakerOpenError

 def get_user_by_id(user_id: int) -> User | None:
     """Fetches a user and handles potential API errors."""